Onrush: Development

 With the game the studio wanted to answer the question "How do we keep everyone in the action all of time" the solution the team came up with was a gameplay system dubbed "The Stampede" by which players are respawned near the other players at all times creating a pack of cars traveling together.
-The team took inspiration from a variety of genres including, sports shooters and fighting games.
+The team took inspiration from a variety of genres including, sports, shooters and fighting games.
 The latter influenced the team due to its possession of "fast flowing rounds that seamlessly roll into the next one and give players the opportunity for a comeback if their first round didn't go so well".
 The game Rocket League was also a notable influence on the team.

 Due to the nature of the gameplay the team was nervous about pitching the game to Codemasters, although they were receptive and asked them to proceed with a prototype.
 Within the development team themselves there was some concern about the decision to stray from the established racing formula however at this point the mechanics specifically the "stampede" did not lend itself well to such a change.
 For game modes the team came up with 50 possible modes from which they prototyped twelve and eventually whittled down to only four.
 The remaining modes were chosen because "played to the strengths of Onrush and the Stampede system".

 Onrush was announced in October 2017 during Paris Games Week.
 The game was published by Deep Silver and was released on 5 June 2018 for PlayStation 4 and Xbox One.
 Prior to its release a public beta was available for console players running from 17 May to the 21st with players who preordered getting access to it for an extra 48 hours prior.
-Although a version for Windows was announced as of 2022 it has not been released, and the digital console versions have been delisted.
+Although a version for Windows was announced, though as of April 2025 it has not been released, and the digital console versions have been delisted.